harness/developer-hub/docs/platform/8_Pipelines/add-a-stage.md

 ## Stage variables

-Stage variables are variables that you add to a stage and then reference in the steps in that stage.
-Stage variables are versatile.
-For example, they can be truly custom variables or modify known environment variables.
+Stage variables are variables that you add to a stage and then reference in the entity settings and steps in that stage.
+Stage variables can be custom variables or modify known variables (service variables, environment variables, etc.).

 You can add stage variables in the Pipeline Studio's Visual Editor or YAML Editor.